 3. Cover all but the growth tips with soil, leaving the growth tips exposed.

-4. Fill or Submerge your container with just two to four inches of water above the surface of the soil or growth tips.
+4. Fill or Submerge your container with just two to four inches of water above the surface of the soil.

 Fertilize only AFTER you have established plant with 2 standing aerial leaves.

-Fertilize monthly with pond tabbs.
+Fertilize monthly with pond tabs.
 The first one or two treatments can be a small dose of only one or two tablets as to not burn the plant.

 As you get more leaves standing high above the surface on a dwarf or medium plant you can increase fertilizer to 4 pond tablets or more ever two to three weeks as you see fit but be sure not to overfeed a lotus.
 You can always test the plant by giving it two tablets per week.
 Never push the tablets into a root and break the root, gently choose a spot away from the root.
 The roots grow at the very edge of the containers, round and round like a wreath.